 If you’ve seen any of these signs of overworking in your workplace, it’s essential that you act quickly.
 Left unaddressed, overworked employees can soon find themselves burned out.
-It is also likely that if one staff member is overworked, then there are problems in other areas of the team.
+It is also likely that if one staff member is overworked, there are problems in other team areas.

 Conduct an employee wellness review

 The first and most effective way to get to the bottom of an overworking problem is to speak to your team.

 As most employees would be unlikely to speak up about an overwhelming workload on their own accord, it is up to you to gauge how they’re feeling and coping.
 An independent or neutral party might best lead this conversation.
 This could be a HR member or an employed wellness/mindfulness officer.
 You can use the notes taken in these meetings to form a strategy to help avoid overworking in the future.

 Of course, conducting in-depth interviews with each and every member of staff might be something you don’t currently have the time or resources for.
 However, this doesn’t mean you can’t get your team’s opinions and insights.
 Here at JOIN we send out regular Lattice pulse surveys featuring questions regarding work-life balance, workload, and other subjects that may help to predict and prevent overworking.
 These questions are answered via a scale of how much a team member agrees or disagrees with a chosen statement, meaning managers can easily monitor any changes as they occur.

 We also ensure that every employee has a one to one with their manager at least every two weeks, which also means any overworking problems are caught early, rather than too late.

 Bringing a project manager on board can really help with a team that often has multiple deadlines to work towards.
 When big projects are underway, it can be hard for employees in the thick of it to track their time or prioritise their workflow, quickly leading them to put in extra hours and stress themselves out.